Random Writing Quote:

-Victory has published the novel Relucant Spy, a combination of espionage thriller and science fiction.
-She is currently writing the next novel in the series with the same protagonist, Jake Dani.
+She is currently writing the first novel in a series with the same protagonist, Jake Dani, to be titled "Alerco."
+This is a combination of espionage thriller and science fiction.
 Each novel can be read out of sequence since it is a standalone novel.

 Victory has sold two short stories:

 1) "The Twelve Minute Clock" to NewMyths.com in Issue 11 June 2010.

 2) "Heat" to NewMyths.com in Issue 17 Dec 2011.

 Victory is the president of SFNovelist.com and a past president and past VP of programming of the Southern California Writers Association (SCWA).

 Bonnie Jo Davis began writing as a small child and has been published hundreds of times in print and on the internet.
 She is a small business marketing expert working with authors, publishers, professional speakers and coaches.
 Her first published book is "50 Nifty Holiday Recipes" and she is working on more cookbooks and the series "Mrs. Morgan Rescues..." for children.

 Bonnie is passionate about animal rescue and adoption and supports many rescue organizations.
 She lives in Southern California with her family and two dogs.

 Carl Drucke is a Registered Civil Engineer and Licensed Real Estate Broker who holds an Emergency Substitute Teaching Credential.
 He is active in numerous professional organizations, Lions Club International, and the Lake Norconian Club Foundation.
 A writer of non-fiction, Carl has written and self published books on the following subjects: Golfing and Travel in California and Positive Attitude.
 His membership in the Southern California Writers Association extends over the past 5 years.